evadne/wp-e-commerce/trunk/readme.txt

 * Category shortcode backwards compatibility
 * Fix Purchlogs - We had a lot of users that somehow by passed the 'fix purchase logs' page when upgrading from 3.6, so we added some better conditions to the mix and added it on to the debug page (a powerful wp-e-commerce page that is hidden from most users as it's usage is very corrosive backing up your DB and files is strongly recommended if not necessary when you work with this page).
 * Valid XHTML for front end of wpec YAY!
-* Added code for upgrades/additions from nielo.info and lsdev.biz  we will be using this for new modules in the future.
 * Fixed adding variations when adding products
 * Sender from the 'resend email to buyer' link on the purchase log details page has been fixed
 * Shipping Discount Bug that stopped shipping working at all.